 - April 20, 2026: Sunset announcement published.

-- Through May 15, 2026: All existing products (extension, Cloud, Router) continue to work.
-You can still use your own API keys with the extension.
+- Through May 15, 2026: All existing products (extension, Cloud, Router) continued to work.
+Users kept access with their own API keys via the extension during the wind-down window.

 - May 15, 2026: Roo Code Cloud and Roo Code Router shut down.
 Unused balances refunded.
-Extension repo archived.
-For billing questions after shutdown, the team directs you to billing@roocode.com.
+Extension repo archived (read-only).
+For billing questions post-shutdown, the team directs you to billing@roocode.com.

 Roo Code's own recommendation for open-source extension users is Cline.
 The official quote: the Cline team “have incorporated much of what we built.”
 For anyone interested in the team's next chapter, they point to roomote.dev.